 1.A.7 ATP-gated P2X Receptor Cation Channel (P2X Receptor) Family

 Members of the P2X Receptor family respond to ATP, a functional neurotransmitter released by exocytosis from many types of neurons.
 They have been placed into seven groups (P2X1 - P2X7) based on their pharmacological properties.
 These channels, which function at neuron-neuron and neuron-smooth muscle junctions, may play roles in the control of blood pressure and pain sensation.
-They may also function in lymphocyte and platelet physiology.
-They are found only in animals.
+Their structural-fuctional relationships have been examined (Mager et al. 2004), and they are expressed throughout the body, mediating a multitude of functions, including muscle contraction, neuronal excitability and bone formation (Vial et al. 2004).
+They may function in lymphocyte and platelet physiology.
+They are found only in eukaryotes.
 Their ATP binding sites are extracellular and involve residues near ile-67.
 ATP binding causes the channel to go from the closed to the open state (Kracun et al., 2010).
 The intracellular amino terminus plays a dominant role in desensitization of P2X receptor ion channels (Allsopp and Evans, 2011).
 Activation and regulation of purinergic P2X receptor channels has been reviewed by Caddou et al. (2011).
 The gating mechanism has been proposed (Du et al., 2012).
 The ion access pathway to the transmembrane pore in P2X receptor channels has been estimated (Kawate et al., 2011).
 P2X receptor channels show threefold symmetry in ionic charge selectivity and unitary conductance (Browne et al., 2011).
 The binding of ATP to trimeric P2X receptors (P2XR) causes an enlargement of the receptor extracellular vestibule, leading to opening of the cation-selective transmembrane pore, and specific roles of vestibule amino acid residues in receptor activation have been evaluated (Rokic et al. 2013).

 The P2X1 receptor is the dominant P2X type in smooth muscle neurons.
 P2X2/P2X3 heterooligomers mediate sensory signals in many other sensory neurons.
 P2X4 and P2X6 receptors are highly expressed in the central nervous system and probably form heterooligomers.
 P2X7 is expressed in cells of the immune system and of hematopoetic origin.
 These channels have a homo- or heterotrimeric architecture (Aschrafi et al., 2004).
 The carboxy termini influence the regulation of P2X1 receptors (Wen and Evans 2011).

-The proteins of the P2X Receptor family are quite similar in sequence (>35% identity), but they possess 380-1000 amino acyl residues per subunit with variability in length localized primarily to the C-terminal domains.
+The proteins of the P2X Receptor family are quite similar in sequence, but they possess 380-1000 amino acyl residues per subunit with variability in length localized primarily to the C-terminal domains.
 They possess two transmembrane spanners, one about 30-50 residues from their N-termini, the other near residues 320-340.
-The extracellular receptor domains between these two spanners (of about 270 residues) are well conserved with several conserved glycyl residues and 10 conserved cysteyl residues.
-The hydrophilic C-termini vary in length from 25 to 240 residues.
-Topologically, they resemble the epithelial Na+ channel (ENaC) proteins (TC #1.A.6) in possessing (a) N- and C-termini localized intracellularly, (b) two putative transmembrane spanners, (c) a large extracellular loop domain, and (d) many conserved extracellular cysteyl residues.
-P2X Receptor family members are, however, not demonstrably homologous with them.
-P2X Receptor channels are probably hetero- or homomultimers of several subunits and transport small monovalent cations (Me+).
-Some also transport Ca2+, and after prolonged exposure to ATP, various metabolites as noted above.
+The extracellular receptor domains between these two spanners (typically of about 270 residues) are well conserved with several conserved glycyl residues and 10 conserved cysteyl residues.
+The hydrophilic C-termini vary in length.
+Like epithelial Na+ channel (ENaC) proteins (TC #1.A.6), they possess (a) N- and C-termini localized intracellularly, (b) two putative transmembrane spanners, (c) a large extracellular loop domain, and (d) many conserved extracellular cysteyl residues.
+P2X receptor channels are probably hetero- or homomultimers of several subunits and transport small monovalent cations (Me+ and Me++).
+Some transport Ca2+, and after prolonged exposure to ATP, various metabolites as noted above.

 Hattori and Gouaux (2012) reported the crystal structure of the zebrafish P2X(4) receptor in complex with ATP and a new structure of the apo receptor.
 The agonist-bound structure reveals an ATP-binding motif and an open ion channel.
 ATP binding induces cleft closure of the nucleotide-binding pocket, flexing of the lower body β-sheet and a radial expansion of the extracellular vestibule.
 The structural widening of the extracellular vestibule is directly coupled to the opening of the ion channel pore by way of an iris-like expansion of the transmembrane helices.